Eatonia: Education

 Eatonia is home to a kindergarten to Grade 12 public school, Eaton School, which has been home to many successful volleyball, basketball, and football teams throughout its history.
 It is located within the Sun West School Division.
+Eaton School has sport teams which include (but are not limited to) senior football, volley ball (senior boys, senior girls, junior boys, junior girls), cross country, track and field, etcetera.